-Pin Function Details PUL Pulse signal: Pulse active at rising edge; 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
-Minimal pulse width of $2.5\mu s$.
-Add a resistor for current-limiting at $+12V$ or $+24V$ input logic voltage (1K for $+12V$, 2k for $+24V$).
+Pin Function Details PUL+ Pulse signal: Pulse active at rising edge; 4-5V when PUL-HIGH, 0-0.5V when PUL-LOW.
+PUL- Minimal pulse width of 2.5μs.
+Add a resistor for current-limiting at +12V or +24V input logic voltage (1K for +12V, 2k for +24V).
 The same as DIR and ENA signals.
-DIR signal: This signal has low/high voltage levels to represent two directions of motor rotation Minimal direction setup time of 5μs.
-Also swapping the connection of two wire coil (e.g. A+ and A-) to the drive will reverse motor direction. ОРТО Opto-coupler power supply, and the typical voltage is +5V.
-Series connect resistors (at the PUL, DIR, ENA terminals) for current-limiting when +12V or +24V used.
-ENA Enable signal: This signal is used for enabling/disabling the drive.
+DIR+ DIR signal : This signal has low/high voltage levels to represent two directions of motor rotation.
+Minimal direction setup time of 5μ s.
+Also swapping the connection of two wires of a DIR- coil (e.g. A+ and A-) to the drive will reverse motor direction.
+ENA+ Enable signal: This signal is used for enabling/disabling the drive.
 High level +5V (NPN control signal) for enabling the drive and low level for disabling the drive.
-PNP and Differential control signals are on the contrary, namely Low level for enabling.
-By default it is left UNCONNECTED (ENABLED) .
+PNP and ENA- Differential control signals are on the contrary, namely Low level for enabling.
+By default it is left UNCONNECTED (ENABLED).